10 Anchored squat/ hinge transition

 Take short rest (3-5 breaths, :15-:20 sec.) every 5 reps as needed, to ensure quality and help maintain force and intensity; There is no value to soft, casual reps.

 Range of motion and mechanical quality govern jump squat; If either starts to fall apart, adjust to straight jump and continue safely and progressively.
-If any position or transition is unfamiliar to you, please reference our video prior to starting the drill.
+If any position or transition is unfamiliar to you, please reference our video demonstration prior to starting the drill.

 50 Single-arm push-out + hold + pull back

 As above, take short, specific rest only as earned/ truly needed to insulate quality or adhere to designated durations.
 Adjust left-to-right as desired, or as position demands, and be sure to end with a total of 25L, and 25R.

 Each “push-out” should be as violent and patient as possible; Minimum 3/1000 on the way out, 3/1000 hold, and 3/1000 on the pull back in.
 Make this as valuable as it is simple by driving harder and holding longer!
 Or, don’t.

 No lazy push-outs, no short-holds, and no floppy pull backs.